spo2240/LIS545-Final-Project/README.md

 ## dataset-metadata.json
 Metadata for the dataset as inputted by Furkan Arık on Kaggle.

-## DataCite Metadata Schema XML
+## datacite_myanimelist_top10000.xml
-This file contains metadate for the above documents using the DataCite Metadata Schema.
+This file contains metadata for the above documents using the DataCite Metadata Schema.
+CoPilot AI was used to help craft this file.
-* Metadata files - An XML file structured according to the DataCite metadata schema, http://schema.datacite.org/Links to an external site.
-  - Suggestion: You are welcome to use the Microsoft CoPilot AI tool (log in with a Net ID) to help you generate the XML file.
-If you do use CoPilot, please check and correct the output from CoPilot against the DataCite Schema to ensure correctness.
-Please also acknowledge in your Readme file that you used CoPilot to help generate the XML.

 ## 545finalreport.pdf
 The final report includes the following sections: